 4. Stay away from drugs!

-And if you're on medication or tablets - check out the directions and side effects as it could affect your concentration and driving.
-It's probably best to postpone your lessons or test until after you've finished the medication.
-After all, you don't want to be drooling all over your instructor's steering wheel when he's trying to teach you how to parallel park!
+And if you’re on medication or tablets – check out the directions and side effects as it could affect your concentration and driving.
+It’s probably best to postpone your lessons or test until after you’ve finished the medication to make sure you’ve got full control of the car!

 5. It’s not a race